BAU

 Corcrete ©Thomas Wiuf Schwartz 3065

-The expressive shape of the Bau handle, based on rigorous geometry, emphasises the material of the grip.
+The shape of the Bau handle is characterized by a rigorous and expressive geometry that highlights the material of the grip.

 Play Side Table ©Thomas Wiuf Schwartz 0519